 Born in Pune, India, young sarod master Praashekh Borkar is regarded as one of India’s leading younger generation musicians.
 An outstanding sarod player and inventor of his own customised e-sarod, Praashekh hails form a sarod playing dynasty.
-In this quartet Praashekh is joined by electrifying young tabla whiz, Sivakumar Balakrishnan, precociously talented Balinese bassist and recent jazz course graduate, Wayan Dana, and multi-reedman Mark Cain, a longtime leading figure in Western Australian world music.
+In this quartet, Praashekh is joined by electrifying young tabla whiz, Sivakumar Balakrishnan, precociously talented Balinese bassist and recent jazz course graduate, Wayan Dana, and multi-reedman Mark Cain, a longtime leading figure in Western Australian world music.

-Riccardo Tesi & BANDITALIANA (ITL)
+Riccardo Tesi & Banditaliana (Italy)

-Banditaliana is one of the most renowned Italian groups on the world music international scene.
-Offering a magical fusion of Tuscan traditional forms and rites jazz nuances, along with songs of fresh sunny music with a Mediterranean scent and no boundaries.
-Original compositions, instrumental virtuosity, precious rhythmical joints and refined arrangements are the stylistic key features of the group founded in 1992 by the composer and diatonic accordion player Riccardo Tesi.
+Banditaliana is one of the most renowned Italian groups on the world music international scene offering a magical fusion of Tuscan traditional forms and rites jazz nuances, along with songs of fresh sunny music with a Mediterranean scent and no boundaries.
+Original compositions, instrumental virtuosity, precious rhythmical joints and refined arrangements are the key stylistic features of the group founded in 1992 by the composer and diatonic accordion player, Riccardo Tesi.